singularity-energy/open-grid-emissions/README.md

 From time to time, the code will be updated on GitHub.
 To ensure that you are keeping your local version of the code up to date, open git bash and follow these steps:
 ```
 # change the directory to where ever your local git repository is saved
-# after hitting enter, it should show the name of the git branch (e.g. "(master)")
+# after hitting enter, it should show the name of the git branch (e.g. "(main)")
 cd GitHub/open-grid-emissions

 # save any changes that you might have made locally to your copy of the code
 git add .

 # fetch and merge the updated code from github
-git pull origin master
+git pull origin main
 ```

 ## Contributing edits to the code

-If you plan on contributing edits to the codebase that will be merged into the master branch, please follow these best practices:
+If you plan on contributing edits to the codebase that will be merged into the main branch, please follow these best practices:

-1. Please do not make edits directly to the master branch.
+1. Please do not make edits directly to the main branch.
 Any new features or edits should be completed in a new branch.
 To do so, open git bash, navigate to your local repo (e.g. `cd GitHub/open-grid-emissions`), and create a new branch, giving it a descriptive name related to the edit you will be doing:

 	`git checkout -b branch_name`